 Large images on your website work, but to what extent?
 Four basic guidelines:

-To tell the truth, I really like this design type.
+I like this design type.
 If there isn’t a picture there – it’s just space.
 Too much writing is a hassle and also a turn-off for most users.
 So what’s left?
-Keep in mind it’s not Facebook or Instagram, so having a multitude of images is redundant and cluttered.
-Large-scale, beautiful, singular graphics seems to be the most optimal of solutions.
+Keep in mind it’s not Facebook or Instagram, so having many images is redundant and cluttered.
+Large-scale, beautiful, singular graphics seem to be the most optimal solution.

-Overall, though this started as an analysis, but this article ended up to be well into the ‘for’ column in support of mega-images.
+Overall, though this started as an analysis, this article ended well into the ‘for’ column supporting mega-images.
 But, they’re certainly not to be taken for granted.
 Consider the following when applying this design:

 1) Give the user the option to scale them down

 This can be as simple as a small “hide” selection or a mouse-over function.
 While they’re attractive at first, they can become too annoying or distracting.
-So if the viewer has the choice, it’s kind of the best of both worlds, right?
+So if the viewer has the choice, it’s the best of both worlds.

 2) Make sure they aren’t too busy